 To price a website, you have to know a lot of things.
 Agree, it's meaningless to compare a simple online business card, a major news resource, and a video hosting portal like YouTube.
-And, of course, the website costs for small business and for large one would be quite different either.
+And, of course, the website costs for small businesses and for large ones would be quite different either.

 #1.
 Choosing development options